Friday, January 31, 2025

 We entered through the back door of the property directly into the kitchen.
 Waiting for me was a handy chair to use in the bathroom when I had a shower.
 It was a kemode.
 Not quite a shower chair, but they get a 'B+' for effort.
 A kemode looks like a shower chair, but it's made of metal rather than plastic, has the lack of a hole in the seat so you sit in a pool of water as it can't drain anywhere.
 Oh and there's a bucket so you can... erm... you know, ah, you get the point.

 Let me show you around.
-Not all of it, if you want to see everything go to South France Villas
+Not all of it, if you want to see everything go to South France Holiday Villas

 In the garden is a heated swimming pool.
 Surrounded by tall greenery, trees and you can only get to the garden through the large driveway gate.
 There are no other houses or buildings over looking you.
 There is a bungalow next door, but whoeveer owned it was out all day meaning their dogs were left out to greet us whenever we came back.